 - Helped organize MeCh Savvy : a crash course robotics workshop in collaboration with the Canadian Association for Girls in Science

-- Produced eight alumnae last season, all who pursued STEM or Business careers
+- Produced over 10 alumni in two seasons, all who pursued STEM or Business careers

 - Received the Build award at the 2019 VEX Ontario Championship

 - Founded in 2018, a team of all girls consisting of mostly rookie members who are eager to learn